Reprompts/RePromptsQuest_EntirePhysics/Posts/Extreme Physics & Cosmos/#5 Dark Energy & Accelerating Universe.md

 # **Dark Energy and the Accelerating Universe, The Mysterious Force Driving Cosmic Expansion**

-In the late 1990s, astronomers made a shocking discovery: the universe is not just expanding — it is **accelerating**.
+In the late 1990s, astronomers made a shocking discovery: the universe is not just expanding, it is **accelerating**.
 This acceleration cannot be explained by visible matter or dark matter alone.
 To account for this, scientists proposed the existence of **dark energy**, an invisible form of energy that permeates all of space and pushes the universe apart.
 Though mysterious and largely theoretical, dark energy appears to dominate the cosmos, shaping its fate and challenging our understanding of fundamental physics.

 ---